revz143/cachette-vault/README.md

 - PBKDF2-SHA512 derives wrapping keys from the master password and each recovery key.
 - Only encrypted vault-key wrappers, salts, and verifier metadata are stored; raw recovery keys are shown once.
 - A used recovery key is rotated and cannot be reused.
-- The vault key stays in Electron main-process memory and is cleared when the vault locks.
+- The vault key stays in Electron main-process memory and is cleared when the vault locks or the app exits.
 - The preload bridge exposes a small typed API; the React renderer has no direct Node.js access.

 This project has not been independently audited.
 Before production use, perform threat modeling, dependency review, memory-handling review, signing/notarization, CSP hardening, and automated security testing.

+## Desktop Behavior

+- Closing the window hides Cachette to the system tray.
+- Use the tray icon or tray menu to reopen the app.
+- Use `Exit` from the tray menu to fully quit the app.
+- The tray shortcut defaults to `Ctrl + Shift + L` and can be changed or cleared in Settings.

 ## Development